 Caring for Crowns

 While a crowned tooth does not require any special care, it should be remembered that simply because a tooth is crowned does not mean the tooth is protected from decay or gum disease.
-Therefore, continue to follow good oral hygiene practices, including brushing your teeth at least twice a day and flossing once a day – especially around the crown area where the gum meets the tooth.
+Therefore, continue to follow good oral hygiene practices, including brushing your teeth at least twice a day and cleaning in between your teeth with floss or inter-dental brushes at least once a day – especially around the crown area where the gum meets the tooth.
 Antibacterial mouth rinse can also help.